gaurabkhatiwada14/demo/README.md

 # Demo
-This is for the learning purpose

 Here some changes are done in github!

+The 2nd line is deleted and changed.